 Wherever jaguars roamed, they left a strong impression.
 In fact, for the ancient peoples of pre-Columbian Central and South America, the jaguar was a divine being who possessed immense supernatural power.
 Here are some of the mythologies applied to jaguars in these cultures:

 The Maya People inhabited the area that is now Mexico starting around 2600 BC.
-While the Olmec civilization came a bit later, they had a strong impact on shaping later Mayan culture.
-Eventually, the Mayan Empire spread to what is now Guatemala, El Salvador, Belize, and Honduras.
+While the Olmec civilization came a bit later, they had a strong impact on shaping later Maya culture.
+Eventually, the Maya Empire spread to what is now Guatemala, El Salvador, Belize, and Honduras.6

 Jaguar Shamans, Naguals, and Were-Jaguars